emmanueljs1/nbe/NbE.lagda.md

     ----------             --------------------------
     Γ ⊢ ∅ : ∅              Γ ⊢ (σ , x / s) : Δ , x:S

-That is, any context can be used to substitute for the empty context, and any substitution can be extended with a well-typed term in the substitution's "source" context.
+That is, any context can be used to substitute for the empty context (an "empty" substitution), and any substitution can be extended with a well-typed term in the substitution's "source" context.
 In Agda, the rules are:

 ```agda
 data Sub : Ctx → Ctx → Set where